camilo-cf/mlops_car_sales/README.md

 - Not implemented

 ### 3.5.6 CI/CD
-A CI pipeline running in Github actions was implemented with pylint with a treshold of 6/10 to approve.
+CI pipelines running in Github actions were implemented:
+- A pylint pipeline with a treshold of 6/10 to approve.
 The code is [here](.github/workflows/pylint.yml).
+- A sonarcloud pipeline.
+An example of its execution can be found [here](https://github.com/camilo-cf/mlops_car_sales/runs/8297300299).

 # 4. Reproducibility